pip-services/pip-services-docs/content/en/python/rpc/connect/_index.md

 #### [HttpConnectionResolver](http_connection_resolver)
 Helper class to retrieve connections for HTTP-based services and clients.

-In addition to regular functions of ConnectionResolver is able to parse http://URIs and validate connection parameters before returning them.
+In addition to regular functions of ConnectionResolver, this class is able to parse http://URIs and validate connection parameters before returning them.

 </div>